-COC receives its funding for the Housing Choice Voucher (HCV) program from the Department of Housing and Urban Development.
-COC is not a federal department or agency.
+The PHA receives its funding for the Housing Choice Voucher (HCV) program from the Department of Housing and Urban Development.
+The PHA is not a federal department or agency.
 A public housing agency (PHA) is a governmental or public body, created and authorized by state law to develop and operate housing and housing programs for low-income families.
-COC enters into an Annual Contributions Contract with HUD to administer the program requirements on behalf of HUD.
-COC must ensure compliance with federal laws, regulations and notices and must establish policy and procedures to clarify federal requirements and to ensure consistency in program operation.
+The PHA enters into an Annual Contributions Contract (ACC) with HUD to administer the program requirements on behalf of HUD.
+The PHA must ensure compliance with federal laws, regulations and notices and must establish policy and procedures to clarify federal requirements and to ensure consistency in program operation.

-This chapter contains information about COC and its programs with emphasis on the HCV program.
+This chapter contains information about the PHA and its programs with emphasis on the HCV program.
 It also contains information about the purpose, intent and use of the plan and guide.